-Joseph has remained in the Cavaliers' starting lineup since the Wake Forest game.
-Against Western Kentucky (Jan.
-5) he tallied six points and four rebounds in 24 minutes.
+Joseph also earned a starting nod against Western Kentucky (Jan.
+5) and tallied six points and four rebounds in 24 minutes.
 He made his third consecutive start against Georgia Tech (Jan.
 8) and had eight points, one rebound and one steal in 24 minutes.
-Joseph had 11 points and a career-high seven rebounds in 27 minutes against Miami (Jan.
-12).

-Joseph scored eight points in his collegiate debut against Robert Morris (Nov.
+Joseph's previous career high was eight points in his collegiate debut against Robert Morris (Nov.
 19).
 In his seven games prior to Wake Forest, Joseph had scored just 16 points and played only 67 minutes.